mrworkman/papercolor-vscode-redux/README.md

-# Papercolor Redux Theme for VS Code
+# PaperColor Redux Theme for VS Code

 A semi-reasonable attempt at porting the VIM theme [PaperColor](https://github.com/NLKNguyen/papercolor-theme) to VS Code.